mk-5/gdx-fireapp/README.md

 compile "pl.mk5.gdx-fireapp:gdx-fireapp-html:1.+"
 ```

+&nbsp;

 **The latest version** was built using libGDX 1.9.8, multi-os-engine 1.4.3, gwt 2.8.0, iOS firebase sdk 5.x, android firebase sdk 16.x

+&nbsp;

 ## Basics

 API is something like bridge between libGDX app and firebase sdk.
 It's cover firebase functionality so if you have some knowledge about firebase SDK - using this API should be intuitive for you.

+&nbsp;

 To initialize Firebase SDK just put this line somewhere in your app initialization code: